michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0091.md

 - n: needlework created by interlacing yarn in a series of connected loops using straight eyeless needles or by machine
 - v: to gather something into small wrinkles or folds
 ### Family
-knit: knits, knitted, knitter, knitting+;knitter: knitters;knitting: knittings
+- knit: knits, knitted, knitter, knitting+
+- knitter: knitters
+- knitting: knittings
 ### Examples
 - Knitted figures with, frankly, very good crochet work.
 - An appeal for volunteers to knit cots, wraps and hats for still-born babies saw a big response and items now fill Mr Scully-Sloan's living room.